 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Notice!
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When teens are choosing to read, a short, specific call out is all that’s needed.
+When your teen is choosing to read, a short, specific call out is all that’s needed.
 “I notice you are almost at the end of your book.
 You must be enjoying it!”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
-They need to happen along the way.
 Find small ways your teen is making an effort, and let them know you see them.

 - Build celebrations into your routine.
 For example, “Let’s take a break together when you’re done with your reading, and we can play a quick game.”